adaapp/primers-portfolio-e457/README.md

 The strength was to break the code by inputting different passwords to test the functionality of the user input password.
 The first step I took was to check if the string contained a special character, alphabet, number.
 This was implemented with regex.
 I used regex as I did not hard code all due to code refactoring.
 Moreover, functions such as isdigit and isalpha were useful to determine if a character was a numeric value or an alphabet value.

 At first, the code did break, as the input of a very strong password kept resulting in a moderate password outcome.
 Therefore, this was down to the conditions in the moderate password function.
 For example, if I entered a special character,8 characters, 2 numeric, and 4 alphabetic values.
 The console would display 'moderate password'.
-From further testing, the moderate password function was missing a condition to check if the password entered equals to false.
-This line was code was added to the if condition statement (veryStrongPassword(userInput)==false).
+From further testing, the moderate password function was missing a condition to check if the password entered equals to false in terms of the veryStrongPassword function.
+This line was code was added to the moderate password if condition statement (veryStrongPassword(userInput)==false).

+Once this was changed, when the user would input a very strong password the console would display 'The password ‘Password2021!’ is Very Strong'.

 ---

 ### Primer 4 - Employee list removal

+The employee list removal primer would display a list of employee names.
+The user is then prompted to enter an employee's name.
+The console will then display the remaining names.

+To help complete this challenge I needed to break the overall problem down into the following main tasks:

+* C++ arrays are static, cannot be implemented
+* Place the names into a variable
+* The for loop needs to repeat the list of employees
+* Implement the for loop to display deleted names
+* getline to include the first name, space, and last name of the user input

+### Reflection

+The strength in this primer challenge was the

+The biggest challenge was the constraints in the user input.
+For example, if the user inputted the name in a lower case or misspelled the name, The console had to cout : 'Please enter the name again' or "The name entered needs to have a capital letter for the first and last name."

 ---

 ### Primer 5 - Phone directory

+To help complete this challenge I needed to break the overall problem down into the following main tasks:

+* Create a CSV file with college names and numbers
+* Open the file
+* User inputs the college name or college number
+* get search from user
+* read line
+* parse line - into bit (name, no)
+* compare to search
+* if match 'show'
+* if not goto 3
+* Close the file

+### Reflection

+The biggest challenge in this primer was the C++ reading the file correctly.
+After several attempts, the problem was the whitespace in the CSV file affecting a result to display on the console the particular college name or college number.

 ---

 ### Primer 6 - Data file parser
+To help complete this challenge I needed to break the overall problem down into the following main tasks:
+### Reflection

 ---

 ### Primer 7 - Sleep timer
+To help complete this challenge I needed to break the overall problem down into the following main tasks:
+### Reflection

 ---

 ### Primer 8 - Joining & Detaching threads
+To help complete this challenge I needed to break the overall problem down into the following main tasks:
+### Reflection

 ---

 ### Primer 9 - Car class
+To help complete this challenge I needed to break the overall problem down into the following main tasks:
+### Reflection

 ---

 ### Primer 10 - Area of
+To help complete this challenge I needed to break the overall problem down into the following main tasks:
+### Reflection
 I did not want to use PI instead I created varibale assigned to PI as I di not need to include a library.